Blackjacx/Development/mobile-interview.md

 - [x] Did you have a situation where your lead was not available and a problem arised?
 How you coped with this?
 Whom did you ask for help?
 - [ ] Did you ever deepened your knowledge in a different area than the current requirements?
 Please tell me about your reasons for that!
 - [ ] What is needed that you leave your current position and start something new?
+- [ ] Are there any tasks in your current role you find too easy or too difficult?
+  > This is an alternative to asking about strengths and weaknesses.
+Sometimes, a candidate knows what your job description requires and so will list the strengths that they think you want to hear.
+By phrasing the question in this way, it can allow you to uncover a candidate’s true strengths and weaknesses - usually the tasks they find too easy, can be those where their greatest strengths lie, and visa versa for weaknesses.
+It can also give you an indication as to why the candidate is leaving their current role, if they are finding most tasks too easy, it can be a sign they have outgrown their current position.
+- [ ] What activity do you currently perform that you find drains most of your energy?
+  > This is an alternative way of asking ‘what parts of your current role do you like the least?’.
+By approaching the question in this way, it allows you to understand why the candidate dislikes an aspect of their current role.
+For example, it could be a process issue they feel like they have no control over, or it could be simply that the candidate has outgrown that role, and is ready to progress to the next level of their career.

 ### Leadership